Medical helicopters, or air ambulances, usually fly at 120 mph.

 In any case, medical helicopters contain well-trained and experienced medical teams that provide urgent medical services to patients and are vital for accessing remote locations where medical attention is needed.

-Most air ambulances fly as fast as 120 miles per hour or 1,340 knots.
+Most air ambulances fly as fast as 120 miles per hour.

 The exact speed of a medical helicopter depends on the type of aircraft.